MarkArts/kuberc/README.md

 resources.

 - It will ignore namespaces and assume the whole input is in the same namespace
+- podselectors will only check the templates of Deployment and Statefullsets, not replicasets, raw pods or otherwise
 - Podmonitor only supports matchlabels
 - Ingress only supports `rules[].http.paths[].backend.service`
-- ServiceSelector/podselectors will only check the templates of Deployment and Statefullsets, not replicasets or raw pods

 # Setup